 What is the Towns Fund?

 It was launched by the government in September 2019 in recognition that many towns had missed investment which was directed to cities.
-The Ministry of Housing, Communities and Local Government (MHCLG) invited selected towns in England, which included Goldthorpe, to develop proposals for a ‘Town Deal’ which forms part of a £3.6 billion Towns Fund.
+The Ministry of Housing, Communities and Local Government (MHCLG) invited selected towns in England, which included Goldthorpe, to develop proposals for a ‘Town Deal’.
+This forms part of a £3.6 billion Towns Fund.
 The funding government department is now called Department for Levelling Up, Housing and Communities (DLUHC).

 They also published their own Towns Fund FAQs document regarding their guidance.